achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 # TC:BUS ESPHome Component

 The TC:BUS Component for ESPHome allows you to interface with a [TCS:Bus](https://www.tcsag.de/) or [Koch TC:Bus](https://kochag.ch/) intercom system, providing automation, monitoring, and interaction capabilities within the [ESPHome](https://esphome.io/) ecosystem.
-This component can trigger automations based on specific commands received from the intercom system.
+This component can trigger automations based on specific telegrams received from the intercom system.

-It also supports sending commands to the intercom and receiving various status updates (e.g., bus commands and door readiness).
+It also supports sending telegrams to the intercom and receiving various status updates (e.g., bus telegrams and door readiness).
-Additionally, actions can be set up to respond to specific commands from the intercom system.
+Additionally, actions can be set up to respond to specific telegrams from the intercom system.

 ::: tip Note
 This component requires hardware like the Doorman-S3 or a [DIY solution](https://github.com/peteh/doorman) in order to communicate on the bus.